 Metaxas’ ending of the book was unforgettable:

 How very easy it is for us to fall into the default of passing miracles to the side as merely fictitious hopeful imaginings.
 We both found it difficult to believe in miracles for a good portion of our lives, yet we both found a point in life where we could not deny the miraculous (this could get to a long story, so we’ll save you from a read. 😉 )

-We write this reflection on this particular book because 1) We resolutely believe in miracles and we are still holding out for more in our life and 2) because it is more than fitting for Eric Metaxas to be on “Inkblots of an Idealist”; he is a true idealist in how it is defined on this site.
-He wishes to bring change through this world with hope that is grounded on reason with a kick of whit.
+We write this reflection on this particular book because 1) We resolutely believe in miracles and we are still holding out for more in our life and 2) because it is more than fitting for Eric Metaxas to be on “Inkblots of Hope” as he wishes to bring change through this world with hope that is grounded on reason with a kick of whit.
 With his gaining platform as a New York Times Bestselling Author of Bonhoeffer, Pastor, Martyr, Spy he was able to attain the privilege to speak at The National Prayer Breakfast in 2012 which is certainly worthy of a watch.

 Goodbye for now to everyone reading these words.
 We pray for miracles in your own life, in whatever way, shape or form they come.